-Ascension Medical Group’s promise is to create the nurturing environment that restores the joy of practice and enables a community of providers to deliver outstanding results by empowering physician leadership and connecting all clinicians to their vocation of healing and service.
+Ascension Medical Group’s promise is to create the nurturing environment that restores the joy of practice and enables a community of clinicians to deliver outstanding results by empowering physician leadership and connecting all clinicians to their vocation of healing and service.

 Ascension clinicians will be most fulfilled when they are fully integrated as unique individuals (mind, body, and spirit), members of their community, and professionals serving their patients.
 While clinicians began their careers with the aspiration of healing patients, all too often they do not feel supported in this work; which can cause disengagement and burnout.